 1) So, what is QMilk Fabric and how do you create it?

 Qmilk is the first natural fiber made from non-food grade milk.
-We came up with the idea for QMilk after my stepdad suffered from cancer and we were looking for chemically untreated clothing for him.
+We came up with the idea for QMilk after my stepdad suffered from cancer and we were looking for chemically untreated fabrics.
 While researching we discovered an old process from the 1930’s when they were creating textiles from milk.
 Of course back then it was produced with lots of chemicals such as formaldehyde, but we wondered maybe we could use milk to create an environmentally friendly version of the fabric.

 2) Why are you creating QMilk?